 You’re reading this because your ultimate goal is to improve your Glassdoor reviews, which won’t be possible unless you apply the insights derived from reviews towards improving your employee’s experience.
 In short, feedback should help your organization improve, grow, and evolve in a positive direction.

-For example, if you noted repeat complaints about “low salary,” you should consider including “improve salary offering” as a key initiative in your overall Employee Engagement Strategy.
+For example, if you noted repeat complaints about “low salary,” you should consider including “improve salary offering” as a key initiative in building your Employee Engagement Program.

 In short, putting active effort into tackling the issue will translate into fewer complaints going forward.
 On the other hand, if you make no effort to solve the problem, it will persist, and so will the negative reviews.